-Item 2020/21 2021/22 2022/23 2023/24 2029/30 Additional expendi Insurance premium procurement of thi Provision for the introd factored in year 2026/2 Additional expenditure requirement to address security and public safety concerns.
-Bad and doubtful debts implemented a system upgrade which has cau ged and managed by Firused disruption with the discountion with the discounties and due to this issue and collection of debts.
-Ti ne plan includes \$1.2 Utility costs PI at 3.3% per annum.
-Wage mainly caused by be Service growth · increase in rates revenussessments is wholly of Depreciation Depreciation will increa ase as a product of new assets being created co onsistent with the pla nned capital program.
-Operating projects Total operating project expenditure) and index million from 2022/23 (inc luding \$1 million of C Cloud-based Capital projects nned over the Strategic nan 100% and capital re Borrowings reviewing and develop ing the Council Plan an an due to mature in 202 d Budget.
-The prudent u ocks, inter-generational s se of borrowing is to be consistent with our Reserves General reserves vDrawdowns for un will be maintained at lev east practice.
-This includerels sufficient to ensure conditure must be matched sets. pperational liquidity a nd for contingencies.
+Item 2020/21 2021/22 2022/23 2023/24 2029/30 Victorian Government Landfill Levies increase by 91% over three financial years.
+Additional expenditure requirement to address security and public safety concerns.
+Insurance premiums - we are working with the Local Government sector towards a collaborative procurement of this service to mitigate this cost pressure.
+Provision for the introduction of Advanced Waste Treatment which will minimise waste to landfills has been factored in year 2026/27 at an additional 15% cost increase.
+Provision for new FOGO waste service from 2022/23.
+Bad and doubtful debts Long term Parking Infri implemented a system ngement Debts are lode upgrade which has cau d debt write-off in 2020/ ged and managed by Fi sed disruption with the collection of debts.
+T he plan includes \$1.2 Utility costs ed to be higher than CF ars reflecting higher usa - Service growth • wth is equivalent to the hat the benefit of new a Depreciation Depreciation will increa ase as a product of new assets being created c onsistent with the pla nned capital program.
+Operating projects Total operating project expenditure) and index s to be capped to \$5.5 r ed with annual CPI. nillion from 2022/23 (in cluding \$1 million of (Cloud-based Capital projects tent with the details plar ewal gap ratio greater th • Borrowings reviewing and develop f existing \$7.5 million loa ing the Council Plan and out major financial sho d Budget.
+The prudent u use of borrowing is to be consistent with our Reserves General reserves vDrawdowns for unl mains consistent with p vill be maintained at lev oudgeted material expe I live of the relevant ass els sufficient to ensure nditure must be matche operational liquidity a nd for contingencies.

-Item 2020/21 2021/22 2022/23 2023/24 2029/30 Open space receipts and out-goings are equivalent in the out-years beyond the SRP Sustainable transp Sustainable transport reserve receipts and out-goings are equivalent in the out-years beyond the SRP Proceeds from sale of non-strategic properties are quarantined in reserves for future strategic property acquisitions and development. , unspent capital budget ure capital portfolio inves , ar will be quarantined d to the asset renewal Five per cent of Fis Fishermans Bend in shermans Bend derived nvestments. rates income to be quar antined to the munici pal growth fund for
+Item 2020/21 2021/22 2022/23 2023/24 2029/30 Open space receipts and out-goings are equivalent in the out-years beyond the SRP Sustainable transp Sustainable transport reserve receipts and out-goings are equivalent in the out-years beyond the SRP Proceeds from sale of non-strategic properties are quarantined in reserves for future strategic property acquisitions and development.
+Where appropriate, unspent capital budgets during the financial year will be quarantined to the asset ren reserve to fund future capital portfolio investments Five per cent of Fis Fishermans Bend shermans Bend derived i investments. rates income to be quara antined to the munici pal growth fund for